torkvell/localJob-server/README.md

 Main user stories:

-- As a jobless person I would like to easily and quickly find jobs in my area.
+- As jobless I would like to easily and quickly find jobs in my area.
 - As a helper I want to pay to get small work tasks done.

 Detailed user stories: